c4s4/pythenv/README.md

 - Create a temporary virtualenv in */tmp* directory.
 - Install dependencies in requirements.
-- Run the script in created virtualnv.
+- Run the script in created virtualenv.
 - Delete temporary virtualenv.
 - Return code returned by executed script.